Key points

 While there is little information available to guide responses to anxiety among people living in residential aged care, even less is known about anxiety experienced by people in receipt of home care services.

 This evidence theme on anxiety is a summary of one of the key topics identified by a scoping review of mental health and wellbeing research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 Risk factors for anxiety